uid/gdoc-downloader/README.md

 are stored locally, not in Google Docs.
 So you do not need to put everything in the cloud.

+### LaTeX syntax highlighting

+We include a Google Apps Script script that syntax-highlights the LaTeX syntax.
+The script must be triggered by selecting the menu command `Syntax highlighting >> Highlight Latex syntax`.
+It does not update automatically, so you have to select the command again whenever you've made edits.

+To install the highlighter:

+1. Find syntax-highlighter.gs in this repo and copy its contents to your clipboard
+2. In your Google Doc, go to `Tools >> Script editor`.
+3. Create a blank project.
+3. Paste the script code you copied from syntax-highlighter.gs into the script editor, and save it.
+4. Go back to your Google Doc and reload it in your browser.
+You should now see the `Syntax highlighting` menu.

+It can be helpful to do manual syntax highlighting as well, for the benefit of yourself or your co-authors.
+For example, you can downplay a passage of text by making it tiny or gray, or call attention to it by enlarging or reddening or yellow-highlighting it.

 ### Collaborative LaTeX workflow

 Here is how multiple people can simulataneously edit and compile LaTeX files using these scripts: